Gamblersi/Gamblersi/README.md

-everyone: mark when are you gonna remake your github!
+everyone: mark when are you going to remake your github!

 mark  :